by Chad Englehart

 1st Stage of Learning

 Paul Fitts and Michael Posner presented their three stage learning model in 1967 and to this day considered applicable in the motor learning world.
 The first stage called the cognitive stage of learning is when the beginner focuses on cognitively oriented problems (Magill 265).
 This is when the beginners try to answer questions such as: What is the objective of the 40 yard sprint?
 Where should my hand be on the line coming out of a three-point stance?
 How and where do I place my feet?
 How is the weight distributed?
 There are many questions that an athlete has when they first try to learn a three point stance for the 40 yard dash.
 And surprisingly the older the athlete, the harder it is to teach the proper mechanics of the start.
 This is because they have been doing it their way most of their life.
 Remember it is easier to teach new habits than to try to fix bad habits.
 Fitts and Posner explain the learner must engage in cognitive activity as he or she listens to instructions and receive feedback from the instructor (Magill 265).
-Of course during the first stage the learner or athlete is going to make many errors and the errors they make have a tendency to be large.
-The learners or athletes in this stage are conscious incompetent.
+Of course, during the first stage the learner or athlete is going to make many errors and the errors they make have a tendency to be large.
+The learners or athletes in this stage are consciously incompetent.
 This is when the athlete realizes that they not as skilled as perhaps they thought they were or thought they could be.
 One of the ways to help the athlete through this first stage and show their mistakes is through video analysis.
 From experience, once the learner or athlete can watch their errors they tend to correct them at a faster rate.

 2nd Stage of Learning